 In this blog post, I will be discussing authenticity and branding.
-Brand authenticity is a huge topic in the world of marketing today.
+Brand authenticity is a huge topic in the online world today.
 In fact, it has been said that authenticity is one of the most important factors when it comes to brand identity.
 This article will talk about what authenticity means in regards to your brand and how you can incorporate these principles into your work.

 Before we go any further, let's get on the same page about what branding and brand identity means:

 Branding is an overall representation of your company and its values as a whole.
 They're the things you do to project a certain public image of your firm.
 For example, thinking about your vision, new mission statement and strategy.